PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 4. Take a look at your surroundings

 Lastly, your living space is a crucial factor that needs to be addressed before purchase or adoption.
 This will decide on whether you can get a bigger and more active animal, or a docile and slower one.
-For example, dogs need a lot of exercise so you need to have a yard or maybe a nice area where you can take them for a walk.
+For example, dogs need a lot of exercises so you need to have a yard or maybe a nice area where you can take them for a walk.
 Most breeds would not like being cooped up in an apartment unless you take the time to get them out twice every day.
 Unlike birds and fish where they are contained, cats and dogs should have space where they can do their thing.

-As you may notice, we do not have any kind advice for choosing the best species of a pet as there is no answer to that statement.
+As you may notice, we do not have any kind of advice for choosing the best species of a pet as there is no answer to that statement.
 As long as you know how to take care of it properly and love them like a family, then you are already all set to become an animal parent.